 Local and international barista competitions are held to give baristas a platform to show their skills and competence in their work.
 Internationally, the World Barista Championships bring together baristas from different parts of the world for them to demonstrate their level of excellence and expertise in making coffee.

 Competitors are supposed to prepare 4 espressos, 4 milk drinks, and 4 unique drinks within 15 minutes.
 The beverages have to meet the required standards.

 In the US, the United States Barista Championship gives baristas an opportunity for them to improve their skills in making espresso-based drinks.
 The competition is both a challenging and exciting one.
 The competitors have to make and serve espressos, cappuccinos, and an originally designed drink within 15 minutes.

 The baristas are evaluated on their preparation abilities.
 Those who emerge winners are the ones that satisfy judges in the quality of their preparation.
 These competitions are a crystal-clear indication that baristas work in a dynamic and highly competitive market that requires them to be competent, highly proficient, and professional in what they do.

 Certainly, just like any other profession, a barista carries a great deal of significance in the market.
 The beverages industry is growing with every passing day.
 And this means that those who work in the industry have to grow as well.
 As a result of this growth, there is an increase in demand for baristas.

-Coffee making businesses are looking for competent people to work in this line of work.
+Specialty Coffee businesses are looking for competent people to work in this line of work.
 If you are interested in becoming one, you have a great opportunity to join the ever-growing business environment.

 What you need is to learn as much as you can and, of course, be willing to grow into the market.
 Due to its competitive and robust nature, the market requires baristas to be highly-motivated, energetic, and vibrant.